learn-co-curriculum/web-042417/module-4/jwt.md

-# API Authentication with Express - Tokens
+# API Authentication in the Browser - Tokens

 ### Objectives
 - Understand why authentication tokens are commonly used when interacting with APIs